 The annual compensation programs of the Company are designed to create incentives and reward performance.
 The Company's annual compensation mix generally has lower base salaries than comparable companies, coupled with an incentive system that rewards good performance and the achievement of Company objectives.

 Executive Salaries

-The salary increase of the Company's executive officers are tied to inflation, performance and increase in corporate profits.
+Salary increases of the Company's executive officers are made based on inflation, performance and increase in corporate profits.

 Executive Bonus Plan